What is cardiovascular disease?

 The exact cause of CVD isn't clear, but there are many things that can increase your risk of developing CVD.
 The more risk factors you have, the greater your chances are of developing CVD.

 Most cardiovascular disease is caused by risk factors that can be changed, treated or controlled – things like high blood pressure, high cholesterol, being overweight or obese, smoking, not enough exercise and diabetes.

 But some risk factors can’t be changed – advancing age, for example, brings with it more risk.
 Gender also influences CVD risk.
-Men are generally more at risk, as are women after the menopause.
+Men are generally more at risk, as are women after menopause.
 And if you have a family history of CVD, where a close blood relative (mother, father, sister or brother) had CVD or stroke before the age of 55 years (for men) or 65 years (for women), this also increases the risk.